jaredpar/jaredpar.github.io/_posts/2009-06-12-test-itemproperty-utility-function.md

 layout: post
 ---
-I was playing around in the registry the other day and found the PowerShell API lacking in a key area.??
-There does not appear to be a good way to detect the presence of a Registry Name/Value pair.??
-All of the operations such as New, Delete, Rename are based off of the program knowing the presence or absence of the key before hand.??
+I was playing around in the registry the other day and found the PowerShell API lacking in a key area.
+There does not appear to be a good way to detect the presence of a Registry Name/Value pair.
+All of the operations such as New, Delete, Rename are based off of the program knowing the presence or absence of the key before hand.
 This lacks symmetry with the rest of the APIs which have a test style function.